Philosophy Sharing Foundation: Membership and management

-PSF grants membership to who, graduate in philosophy or not, agrees with the mission and objectives of the foundation.
-Members pay a nominal annual fee.

 The foundation is governed by a number of members forming a steering committee, two of which are philosophy graduates.
 The chairperson of the committee is elected by the members of the foundation from among themselves every two years.
-The committee meets on a monthly basis.
+The committee meets on a regular basis.

 The foundation convenes a general assembly each year.
-The assembly appoints members of the steering committee for the next year of activity, reviews the work done during the preceding year of activity, discusses and adopts amendments to PSF’s Foundation Deed, and approves the audited accounts of the foundation and cause them to be published.
+The assembly appoints members of the steering committee for the next year of activity, reviews the work done during the preceding year of activity, discusses and adopts amendments to PSF's Foundation Deed, and approves the accounts of the foundation and cause them to be published.

 Main organ

-PSF's main organ — called SHARE — is published twice every year.
+PSF's main organ — called SHARE — is published yearly.
 The mission of SHARE is to serve as the official platform of the Philosophy Sharing Foundation, and to disseminate articles and information which contribute to philosophical discussion and debate.
 The magazine includes articles of a philosophical nature.

+Annual Philosophy Lecture

+The annual philosophy lecture forms part of a tradition that is maintained by the Foundation since it was established on 20 May 2012.
+The annual lecture is held as close as possible to commemorate the death anniversary of Fr Peter Serracino Inglott.

+The annual lectures held so far: